How to Store Your Coffee Properly: The Golden Rules for Freshness

 The Freezer: Yes, But

-Freezing effectively slows down degradation reactions.
-It's a technique used by competition baristas to preserve rare batches.
+Freezing effectively slows degradation reactions.
+It is a technique used by competition baristas to preserve rare batches.
 The absolute rule: never thaw and refreeze.
-Divide your coffee into individual portions before freezing, and only use each portion once.
+Divide your coffee into individual portions before freezing, and use each portion only once.

-Allow the portion to reach room temperature in its sealed packaging before opening it, to avoid condensation on the beans.
+Let the portion reach room temperature in its sealed packaging before opening it to avoid condensation on the beans.

 Duration Up to 1 year